jeffschubert/homebridge-daikin-oneplus/README.md

 The plugin connects to the Daikin One+ API to retrieve all devices on your account and adds any thermostats found to Homebridge.

-In addition to retrieving and setting the thermostat's current temperature, it will also retrieve the current relative humidity and allow you to set the desired humidity level.
+In addition to basic retrieving and setting of the thermostat's current temperature, it has the following features:

-If your Daikin system reports such values, the plugin will also create separate Air Quality and Indoor/Outdoor Humidity sensors.
+  * Display indoor and outdoor air quality level *
+  * Display indoor and outdoor relative humidity *
+  * Set target indoor relative humidity *
+  * Away switch to get/set away state of thermostat
+  * Emergency Heat switch to get/set emergency/auxiliary heat state of thermostat (v2)
+  * One Clean fan to trigger the thermostat to run the fan for a 3 hour One Clean cycle (v2)
+  * Advanced thermostat functionality
+    * Switch between cool, heat, and auto
+    * In Auto, set both cooling and heating threshold
+    * Temporarily override a schedule.
+      * Schedule will be paused for a period of time based on how the thermostat is configured.
+The thermostat can be configured to pause for 1, 4, or 8 hours, or until the next event in the schedule.
+  * Additionally, version 2 will improve performance in several ways:
+    * Reduce bandwidth by checking the Daikin API every 3 minutes or on demand when interacting with HomeKit (instead of the previous every 10s)
+    * After updates, wait up to 15 seconds before checking API to avoid HomeKit showing stale data.

+\* If supported by your Daikin system.

 ## Installation
 If you are new to Homebridge, please first read the [Homebridge](https://homebridge.io) [documentation](https://github.com/homebridge/homebridge/wiki) and installation instructions before proceeding.